 The Front Door Gets a New 4th of July Wreath

-A few weeks ago I stopped in my local Sample House, a Dallas institution for decades.
-This eclectic shop started specializing in candles, but now carries a wonderful variety of decorations, gifts, and home accessories.
-It’s 2 doors down from Layla’s vet so I stop in every 2 weeks when I pick up her medicine.
+I have a half dozen square votive candle holders from my local Sample House, a Dallas institution for decades.
+This eclectic shop started specializing in candles but now carries a wonderful variety of decorations, gifts, and home accessories.
+It’s two doors down from Nola’s vet so I stop in when I pick up her medicine.

-Using my trusty Cricut, I cut out 24 1 1/4~inch stars, 12 in red and 12 in blue.
+Using my trusty Cricut, I cut out 24 1 1/4-inch stars, 12 in red and 12 in blue.
 I was so pleased that the stars peeled away from the vinyl adhesive very easily.

 Each votive got 4 stars, 2 red and 2 blue.

-And then the last step ~ each one got its own little flag.
+And then the last step – each one got its own little flag.